Rules for Jokers

-Rules For Jokers is the third album by the English singer-songwriter by Thea Gilmore, released in 2001.
+Rules For Jokers is the third album by the English singer-songwriter Thea Gilmore, released in 2001.

 It was recorded at Chapel Studios in Lincolnshire and produced by Nigel Stonier.
 The album was a breakthrough for Gilmore with the songs "Holding Your Hand" and "Saviours And All" receiving substantial airplay on BBC Radio 2.
 The song "Inverigo" was written in Italy, in the town of Inverigo, in honour of Bob Dylan.

 Reception

 The album received positive reviews from AllMusic and Exclaim!.